metal3-io/baremetal-operator/docs/baremetal-operator-on-kubernetes-cluster.md

 cGFzc3dvcmQ=
 ```

-* Paste the encoded credentials in the data/username and data/passowrd as given below
+* Paste the encoded credentials in the data/username and data/password.
 Use the below yaml to configure a Baremetal-machine.

 ```yaml